ROCm/rocprofiler-sdk/source/docs/rocprofv3.md

 pmc: GRBM_GUI_ACTIVE
 ```

-The number of basic counters or derived metrics that can be collected in one run of profiling is limited by the GPU hardware resources.
-If too many counters or metrics are selected, the kernels need to be executed multiple times to collect the counters or metrics.
-For multi-pass execution, include multiple rows of `pmc` in the input file.
-Counters or metrics in each `pmc` row can be collected in each run of the kernel.
+The GPU hardware resources limit the number of basic counters or derived metrics that can be collected in one run of profiling.
+If too many counters or metrics are selected, the kernels need to be executed multiple times to collect them.
+For multi-pass execution, include multiple `pmc` rows in the input file.
+Counters or metrics in each `pmc` row can be collected in each kernel run.

 #### Kernel profiling output